cloudy00000/illumina-450k-methylation-analysis/README.md

 ## License

-This project is shared for educational and portfolio purposes.
+This project is shared for educational purposes.
 Please contact the authors before reusing substantial parts of the analysis.